-(a) Materials Chemistry

-Program Manager: Michael Sennett, 301-903-6051, Michael.Sennett@science.doe.gov
+(a) Materials Chemistry Technical Contact: Michael Sennett, 301-903-6051, Michael.Sennett@science.doe.gov

 This research activity supports basic research in chemical synthesis of materials and chemical control of material structures.
 The major programmatic focus is on the discovery, design and synthesis of novel materials with an emphasis on the chemistry and chemical control of composition and structure across the range of length scales from atomic to mesoscopic, and consequent materials properties.
-Major scientific areas of interest include: chemical synthesis of materials, assembly of material structures and control of multi-scale material morphology; solid-state chemistry; synthesis and characterization of novel organic, inorganic and composite materials, synthesis and characterization of complex fluids; and the study and control of surface and interfacial chemistry including electrochemistry.
+Major scientific areas of interest include: chemical synthesis of materials, assembly of hierarchical material structures and control of multi-scale material morphology; solid-state chemistry; synthesis and characterization of novel organic, inorganic and composite materials, synthesis and characterization of complex fluids, the study and control of surface and interfacial chemistry including electrochemistry, and the study of materials chemical environments.

-Recent BES Basic Research Needs (and other) workshops and reports, have articulated those areas of the materials sciences which are most relevant to energy.
+Recent BES Basic Research Needs (and other) workshops and reports have articulated those areas of the materials sciences that are most relevant to energy.
 All of the reports variously identify the overarching goal of fundamental materials chemistry research as providing the knowledge needed to design and produce new materials with tailored properties from first principles.
-This program will make progress towards that goal by emphasizing research on the chemistry-based discovery, design and synthesis of new materials and/or morphologies that have the potential to enable next generation energy technologies, including energy conversion (thermal, solar, mechanical, chemical), energy storage and transport (electrical, mechanical, thermal), and carbon capture.
+This program will therefore emphasize research on the chemistry-based discovery, synthesis and transformations of materials and/or morphologies with the goal of providing fundamental knowledge with the potential to enable the development next generation energy technologies, including energy conversion, energy storage and transport, and energy conservation.